 Celebrate the individuals that are making a difference in the concrete pavement industry.
 Awards will be presented for technical achievement, outstanding pavement promotion, lifetime pavement recognition, and sustainable practices.

 1:15 pm - 2:45 pm

 CPU 3 – Contractor’s Guide to Environmental Product Declarations (EPDs) – Banyan 2

 As sustainability continues to be a major focus, quantifying upfront, embodied environmental impacts is the next major step needed.
 This is done by producing environmental product declarations, or EPDs, which can give the environmental burden of a concrete mixture.
 While EPDs are well established in vertical space, they have not historically been used for paving until recently.
 This session will focus on how contractors can produce their own EPDs for their mixes on a project and how doing so will be critically important for eligibility for funding from the Inflation Reduction Act.

-Traditionally, agencies develop a single smoothness specification for new roadway construction and apply it independently of what the specific project alignment is.
-During this Concrete Paving University session, industry experts will discuss how the digital terrain models can be evaluated at the design stage to identify what is and isn’t achievable so that the alignments can be corrected, or the smoothness specs corrected, to allow for the exceptions.
-Additionally, speakers will cover how to handle this during construction and what can be expected.
+Traditionally, agencies develop a single smoothness specification for new roadway construction, and apply it independently of what the specific project alignment is.
+This session will discuss how the Digital Terrain Models can be evaluated at the design stage to identify what is and isn’t achievable so that the alignments can be corrected, or the smoothness specs corrected to allow for the exceptions.
+The session will also cover how to handle this during construction and what can be expected.

 2:45 pm – 3:00 pm BREAK

 3:00 pm - 4:30 pm